umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 ### Mock Testing

 In addition to the testing above, some functions will require you to test them by mocking `fetch`.
-In other words, you'll be intercepting the `fetch` call hand have it resolve to some predictable value.
+In other words, you'll be intercepting the `fetch` call and have it resolve to some predictable value.
 There are a number of reasons for why we might want to do this.

 1. The API might respond differently to the same query.
 For example, when fetching the current weather the temperature will obviously be different during the day.
 If we have some function that does different actions based on how warm it is, we run into a problem.
 With mock testing, we can guarantee that fetch will return a response consistent with what we're trying to test.